micmejia/bible-dump/NKJV/Joshua/Josh 2.md

 And as soon as we heard _these things,_ our hearts melted; neither did there remain any more courage in anyone because of you, for the Lord your God, He _is_ God in heaven above and on earth beneath.

 ###### 12
-Now therefore, I beg you, swear to me by the Lord, since I have shown you kindness, that you also will show kindness to my father's house, and give me [^c]a true token,
+Now therefore, I beg you, swear to me by the Lord, since I have shown you kindness, that you also will show kindness to my father's house, and give me a true token,

 ###### 13
 and spare my father, my mother, my brothers, my sisters, and all that they have, and deliver our lives from death."